xperseguers/theodia/README.md

 and looking at the generated code snippet.

+## Places of worship

+Upon first encounter, the extension will automatically create a new place of worship when it encounters a new one in the calendar.
+Those places are fetched from theodia and stored at the root of the TYPO3 install (`pid=0`).
+Once imported, you may move that record wherever you want and edit it freely.

 ## Sponsors

 This extension has been initially developed by [Causal Sàrl](https://www.causal.ch) for the